-This exhibition is organized by Michael Darling, James W. Alsdorf Chief Curator.
+The exhibition is organized by Michael Darling, James W. Alsdorf Chief Curator, with curatorial assistance from Chanon Kenji Praepipatmongkol, Marjorie Susman Curatorial Fellow.
 It is presented in the Griffin Galleries of Art on the museum’s fourth floor.